Jesse Crawford: Teaching and instruction book author

 In 1940, the self-taught Crawford undertook his first formal music study with Joseph Schillinger, whose other students included George Gershwin, Benny Goodman, and Glenn Miller and the movie score composers Leith Stevens and Nathan Van Cleave.

 Crawford recorded Hammond organ LPs for Decca Records and worked and began writing and producing sheet music song arrangements for Hammond organ and instruction books.
 He also taught organ students, both in one-on-one lessons and in class style lessons, where he mostly lectured.
-He recorded his last two LPs on the Simonton Wurlitzer organ.
+Some of his students became quite well known and accomplished in their own right, probably the best example being Hal Pearl whose career stretched over 70 years.
+Hal became known as 'The King of the Organ.'
+Jesse recorded his last two LPs on the Simonton Wurlitzer organ.

 Death

 Jesse Crawford died in Los Angeles, in May 1962, at the age of 66.